Periodontal Disease Treatment

 Periodontal disease is a bacterial infection that penetrates into the gums and into the bone around your teeth, causing inflammation.
 Periodontal inflammation leads to bone loss and possibly tooth loss and may contribute to other medical conditions.

 The periodontal infection must be removed and the area given a chance to heal.
-There are generally two levels of treatment for this condition depending upon the severity of your infection.
+There are generally two levels of gum disease treatment for this condition depending upon the severity of your infection.

 Upper Level Infection Removal

 The upper level of infection in the pockets around your teeth can be removed using specialized instruments.
 This procedure is called, “Scaling and Root Planing”.
 It is done under local anesthesia and is quite different from a routine dental cleaning.
 This is followed by a localized treatment of antibiotics “Arestin” to the infected areas.

 Periodontal infection is usually painless until it reaches an advanced stage.
 However, there are some symptoms that can indicate the presence of periodontal infection.

 - Bleeding when brushing (pink toothbrush), or at other times